Verdun - Meuse Region

 We are very happy and very interested to plan a trip based on your family’s personal history.
 If you have an ancestor who fought, any piece of information you could supply will help us plan your trip based on this person’s history.

-While most of us think about « trenches » in Verdun, be ready for shell holes : trenches were built in other battlefields in the region (today, they are mainly in the woods and you need a guide to really find the most interesting ones), the Verdun battle was a battle of position and soldiers would jump from a shell hole to the next – fighting daily to gain one foot of terrain at a time.
+While most of us think about « trenches » in Verdun, be ready for shell holes too.
+Trenches were built in other battlefields in the region (today, they are mainly in the woods and you need a guide to find the most interesting ones).
+The Verdun battle was a battle of position and soldiers would jump from a shell hole to the next – fighting daily to gain one foot of terrain at a time.